echeran/smile-of-murugan/webbook/chapter16.md

 between 30-50% of the total vocabulary in a text (according to a count by J. J. Glazov, 1964, the percentage of Sanskrit loans in Tamil varies from 18 to 25%).
-Commentaries were written in this language mainly on Vaiṣṇava bhakti poems.
+Commentaries were written in this language mainly on Vaiṣṇava *bhakti* poems.
 To give an instance of this
-diction: in a piece of *maṇipravāḷa* prose containing approximately 125 words, I counted more than 35 Sanskrit loans including such *tatsama* ("appropriation" phase) loan-words like *prahāsikka,* atiprīti, *kastūri*, etc. Linguistically, there are three basic features of *maṇi-* *pravāļa* style: 1) high number of Sanskrit loan-words; but this feature alone does not sufficiently characterize *maṇipravāḷa*; the loans must be, mostly, 2) unadepted to Tamil phonemic system, i.e. must be of the *tatsama* type; and 3) a great number of structural
+diction: in a piece of *maṇipravāḷa* prose containing approximately 125 words, I counted more than 35 Sanskrit loans including such *tatsama* ("appropriation" phase) loan-words like *prahāsikka,* *atiprīti*, *kastūri*, etc. Linguistically, there are three basic features of *maṇipravāḷa*
+ style: 1) high number of Sanskrit loan-words; but this feature alone does not sufficiently characterize *maṇipravāḷa*; the loans must be, mostly, 2) unadepted to Tamil phonemic system, i.e. must be of the *tatsama* type; and 3) a great number of structural